Ostyantic/reading-notes/README.md

-# My Notebook
-Code Fellows Notebook 102
+# Osty's Code Fellows Notebook
+## Growth Mindset

-What does **"Having a _Growth Mindset_"** mean to me?
+### What does **"Having a _Growth Mindset_"** mean to me? :thinking:

-A Growth mindset, to me, means striving for growing and learning more despite the challenges one might face.
-To me, a strong mind it paramount to achieving growth and ultimately, success.
+A growth mindset, to me, means striving for growing and learning more despite the challenges one might face.
+I believe a strong mind is paramount to achieving growth and ultimately, success.

 3 Reminders To Myself To Stay In A Growth Mindset:
 1. Never give up, every challenge is meant to be conquered.
 Failure is not an option.:no_good_man:
-2. If I am frustrated with something, take a break and tackle the problem again.
+2. Frustrated? :fire::brain::fire: Take a break and tackle the problem again.
-3. Ask for help, if it's needed; Collab with others.
+3. Nothing is impossible with commitment and dedication. :muscle:

+#### About Me

+Hello!
+My name Anthony.
+I go by Ostyantic in the gaming community.
+I am really excited to be here with Code Fellows to learn how to code!
 Link to my Github: [Ostyantic](https://github.com/Ostyantic)